How can I become a Habitat home buyer?

 - Once your application packet is completed it will be submitted for review and approval to a partner lender for financing.

 - If you are pre-approved for financing, and meet the credit criteria, you will meet with members of the Family Selection Committee.
-The Family Selection Committee will explain the partnership requirements to you and then make a recommendation to the full board.
+The Family Selection Committee will explain the partnership requirements to you and then make a recommendation for your acceptance into the habitat program to the full board.

-- You will be notified of the board decision as to whether or not you are accepted as a partner family.
+- Upon the board meeting, and discussing your acceptance into the program, you will be notified of the board decision as to whether or not you are accepted as a partner family.

 - If accepted, prior to signing your partnership contract, you will be required to show proof that you have completed a homeownership education class and received a certificate of completion.